-$3.99 per bottle of kombucha at Whole Foods Market gets expensive after awhile… I’ve been drinking kombucha for a really long Time now but only seriously for the past couple of years.
-I’ve had many brands but my favorite one is Health Ade and some of the original GTS flavors.
-But ultimately, buying kombucha was another expense that was getting to a point where I could do something about it.
-Just like my coffee drinking habits, I went from buying coffee beans and brewing coffee in a machine at home to cold brewing in a Mason jar.
+$2.99 per bottle of kombucha at Whole Foods gets expensive after awhile… I’ve been drinking kombucha since college but only seriously for the past few years.
+I’ve had many brands and my favorite one is Health Ade and some of the original GTS flavors.
+But ultimately, my decision to start brewing my own kombucha was to lower expenses.
+Just like my coffee drinking habits, I went from making iced coffee to cold-brewing in a Mason jar.
+I love cold brew!

 I’ve always wanted to make my own kombucha because the possibility of flavors is endless.
 And with making your own, you can control how sweet/acidic/fizzy your tea gets.
 Some brands out there really hurt my stomach because of how acidic they are.
 For the longest time, I thought brewing kombucha at home was daunting but it really isn’t.
 It’s super simple, all you need is A LOT of patience.

-A helpful mini lesson: the first fermentation is developing the kombucha tea, your SCOBY will eat the sugar and develop; grow a baby or babies of more SCOBY.
-You’ll see this by seeing more discs of white stuff!
-After the tea ferments during this first fermentation, you can drink it immediately afterward, but filter out the SCOBY before you do.
-The second fermentation is when you bottle it up in air-tight glass containers and add whatever flavors you want to develop bubbles!
+A helpful mini lesson: the first fermentation is developing the kombucha tea, your SCOBY (symbiotic culture of bacteria and yeast) will eat the sugar and develop more babies of SCOBY.
+You’ll know by seeing more discs of white stuff!
+After the tea ferments during this first fermentation period, you can drink it immediately afterward, but filter out the SCOBY before you do.
+The second fermentation is when you bottle it up in air-tight glass bottles and add whatever flavors you want to develop bubbles!

 For DIY kombucha, you need these: